Sales Discovery Calls should be part of the new product launch marketing plan.

 This approach is more direct, and assumes there is interest in your product or service.
 You can end the call with a kind of conclusion on how your product or service will work best to resolve the challenges you discovered during the call.

 Confidence is very important here, whereas pushiness is a no go.

 Another option is to reaffirm the challenges they mentioned, as a reminder that your product and service could be necessary.

 You can highlight your capacity for solving them by simply offering a demonstration of your product or service, or a future presentation on how you dealt with those exact challenges elsewhere.
 This should open up the diary for a later close.

-When you have this kind of data at your fingertips, you can analyse it in various ways to review the success (or otherwise) or your calls.
+When you have this kind of data at your fingertips, you can analyze it in various ways to review the success (or otherwise) of your calls.
 This is bound to improve your communication.
 There are also various conversational intelligence platforms that help you to do this without having to spend hours combing through conversations.

 Pre-briefing your prospects with an agenda or some objectives for the call will loosen them up, and asking the right questions will pinpoint requirements and lead prospects to a close or future appointment.
 Don’t forget to tell a few success stories and record your calls for future improvement, and you’ll be a master of sales discovery before long!